lusout25/MazeRunner/README.md

   Textures are used for flooring.
 They are handled within the shader.
 - **Object models**
   Object model files can be loaded with the game engine.
+- **Multi-Threading**
+  CPU intensive tasks are done on seperate threads (such as solving the maze).
+This smooths the rendering instead of noticable stutters.

 ####Future Enhancements:
 - Success animation